Ahelsamahy/Survive-Line/Theoretical/mdDraft/4_Timeline.md

 #### Generate Wave

-The starting point of the game, in the `waveFunc.py` to make a main class `Class Wave():` with an equation that can generate a wave and at the same time I can change in the variables of the wave to make it harder for the player,.
-These variable are wave amplitude\footnote{is the maximum or lowest height the wave can go in one point to up or down} or wave frequency \footnote{the number of waves that can go through a fixed distance in amount of time} with all of this in calculation which means that I can make the game harder by making the behaviour unexpected for the next move, also to go extra step, there will be a decrease in the gap between the two waves to limit the player's movement.
+The starting point of the game, in the `waveFunc.py` to make a main class `Class Wave():` with an equation that can generate a wave and at the same time I can change in the variables of the wave to make it harder for the player.
+These variable are

+[^wave amplitude]:is the maximum or lowest height the wave can go in one point to up or down or
+[^wave frequency]:the number of waves that can go through a fixed distance in amount of time w

+ith all of this in calculation which means that I can make the game harder by making the behaviour unexpected for the next move, also to go extra step, there will be a decrease in the gap between the two waves to limit the player's movement.

 ```python
 pointsList_XCord = int((self.HDisplay/2) + self.WaveAmplitude* math.sin(self.waveFreq * ((float(0)/-self.WDisplay)*(2*math.pi) + (time.time()))))